 We believe that a national reuse target would help to provide recognition and drivers for reuse activities in Ireland.
 CRNI is working with CTC and Rediscovery Centre on a major research project to measure reuse which will support a future target.
 In line with a recent study done for the EPA (UpWEEE) we also support a phased target for Large Household Appliance and IT equipment preparation for reuse.

 To help place reuse on a more sustainable footing we also propose a 0% VAT rate on second hand and refurbished goods and repair services.

 Many of our members in the community recycling sector deal with a narrow scope of materials (e.g. mattresses, WEEE) and are small scale by nature.
 However, these organisations currently face the same indemnifications and permit requirements as large scale commercial recyclers.

 CRNI is seeking recognition of the niche role these organisations play in the form of a separate permitting system or relaxation on indemnifications.

 One of the key services provided by community based reuse and recycling organisations is quality jobs and training opportunities.
-However, labour activation schemes are becoming increasingly restrictive or inaccessible.
+CRNI’s submission to the National Social Enterprise Policy Consultation highlighted the need for more joined up thinking on labour activation schemes in this sector.